East London (bus company): Romford (NS)

-Romford garage operates routes 86, 128, 193, 247, 294, 296, 365, 498 and N86.
+Romford garage operates routes 86, 128, 193, 247, 294, 296, 498 and N86.

 Romford garage is also called North Street (hence its NS code) as London Transport already had a 'country bus' garage: Romford (London Road).
 It was opened in 1953 to take the strain off nearby Hornchurch garage, and also to cope with the new Harold Hill estate.
 Built in the post-war style of a London Underground station, it was initially able to house 115 buses, although only 67 were allocated when opened.
 The allocation grew to 90 by 1958.

 In 1992, along with Barking and Seven Kings (which did subsequently close although due to loss of routes by competitive tender), the garage was earmarked for closure in favour of the new garage and company headquarters at Chadwell Heath, which ultimately was never built.
 By 1994, Romford was allocated 84 buses, mainly Leyland Titans.
 In 2004, the allocation had dropped slightly to 76, although with a good year of tender wins in 2005 the garage is up to full capacity.
 The garage was home to East London Coaches private hire operation from 1990 to 2005 when the section moved to the now closed Waterden Road garage.
 On 2 March 2013, route 86 was partially transferred from this garage to West Ham (WH).

-Walthamstow Avenue (AW)
+Walthamstow (AW)

-Walthamstow Avenue garage operates routes 379, 385, 397, W5, W11, W12, W16 and W19.
+Walthamstow garage operates routes 379, 385, 397, W5, W11, W12, W16 and W19.